Myths about Sailing

 Myth: Learning to sail as an adult is hard

-- Racing is sailing with a purpose.
+- Racing is simply sailing with a purpose.

-- Club-level racing is way more social than intense.
+- Club-level racing is a social activity.

 Myth: Sailing is gender specific